WriteRead024/GitTesting/SubfolderOne-History/subfolderone-history.md

-[Wikipedia page about the history of git](https://en.wikipedia.org/wiki/Git#History) rather seems like the tremendously productive and open-source software enthusiast individual's style.&nbsp; Very impressive!&nbsp; A official git website
+[Wikipedia page about the history of git](https://en.wikipedia.org/wiki/Git#History) rather seems like the tremendously productive and open-source software enthusiast individual's style.&nbsp; Very impressive!&nbsp;

+ A official git website
-[page about the history of git](https://git-scm.com/book/en/v2/Getting-Started-A-Short-History-of-Git) does not give quite the same emphasis to the creator of Linux being the creator of git, but does tell a very similar story.
+[page about the history of git](https://git-scm.com/book/en/v2/Getting-Started-A-Short-History-of-Git) does not give quite the same emphasis to the creator of Linux being the creator of git, but does tell a very similar story.&nbsp; Both sources of historical context information are preface to other information about the topic of git.